Beholder (Dungeons & Dragons): Society

 Beholders are extremely xenophobic.
 They will sometimes take members of other, non-beholder races as slaves; however, they will engage in a violent intra-species war with others of their kind who differ even slightly in appearance.
 This intense hatred of other beholders is not universal; the most prominent exceptions are Hive Mothers, who use their powers of mind control to form hives with other beholders and beholder-kin.
 Beholder communities in the Underdark often, when provoked, wage war on any and all nearby settlements, finding the most resistance from the drow and illithids.

 Beholders worship their insane, controlling goddess known as the Great Mother, though some also, or instead, follow her rebel offspring, Gzemnid, the beholder god of gases.

 Some beholder strains have mutated far from the basic beholder stock.
 These are aberrant beholders, of which there are numerous different types.
 These aberrants may have differing abilities and/or appearances but the unifying feature among beholders and the various aberrant beholders seems to be a simple, fleshy body with one or more grotesque eyes.

 Campaign settings

 Forgotten Realms

-Beholders are especially prominent in the Forgotten Realms campaign setting, where they infiltrate and seek to control many sectors of society—many beholders are allied to the Zhentarim, some work with the Red Wizards of Thay, and a particularly powerful beholder, known as "The Evil Eye" or "The Xanathar" controls Skullport's influential Thieves Guild. ("The Xanathar" is the title of the thieves guild leader, passed from one to the next.)
+Beholders are especially prominent in the Forgotten Realms campaign setting, where they infiltrate and seek to control many sectors of society—many beholders are allied to the Zhentarim and some work with the Red Wizards of Thay.
 Beholders also compete to control the Underdark from where most of them originate, with their base of power in the City of the Eye Tyrants, Ootul.

+A beholder known as "The Xanathar" controls Skullport's influential Thieves Guild; "The Xanathar" is the title of the thieves guild leader, passed from one to the next.
+The book Dungeons & Dragons Lore & Legends (2023) highlighted that Xanathar dates "back to the very origins of the Forgotten Realms, detailed first in module FR1: Waterdeep and the North" (1987) and noted that the character has made appearances outside the tabletop game "in comic books, and even in the 1991 SSI game Eye of the Beholder".